 With problems like this, it is quite a feat that language was ever developed.
 Regardless, it was, which has lead to the many diverse tongues and dialects we see today.
 Every day, new words are created and conglomerated into additional expansions.

-What was English yesterday is ever so slightly different then the entirety of English today.
+What was English yesterday is ever so slightly different than the entirety of English today.
 Sometimes these language barriers can get in the way of goals.

-A new translator from skype though is slowly making its way up the chart.
-The new skype translator translates voice communication actively as the speaker is talking.
-The translation is sent to the receiver in real time.
+A new translator from skype, though, is slowly making its way up the chart.
+The new skype translator translates voice communication acts as the speaker is talking.
+The translation is sent to the receiver in real-time.
 This means that two speakers can be that much closer to breaking down the small barriers holding us back in language that we still have.